ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 | <img src="https://github.com/ProgMEM-CC.png" width="40" height="40"> | Repo Manager / Infrastructure    | [ProgMEM-CC](https://github.com/ProgMEM-CC) |

-## 🧷 Links for this client
+## 🧷 Links/Webpages for this client!

 ## 🌐 impactminiblox.js.org

 ## 💬 Discord Impact Community - https://discord.gg/PwpGemYhJx

 ## ⚠️ Disclaimer (PLEASE READ THIS)
 Please be aware that the developers are not responsible for any misuse or violations of Miniblox.io’s Terms of Service.
+So please enjoy and give any feedback we are willing to hear your views!